JOINT APPRENTICESHIP TRAINING COMMITTEE

 Immediately after being laid off or fired from a job, call or go to the Plumbers and Pipefitters Local Union #412 Hiring Hall and get your name on the OOWL.
 This will insure that you will be considered for a job.

-NOTE: The Local Union Hiring Hall conducts all referrals, not the apprenticeship school or the Committee.
+NOTE: The Local Union Hiring Hall conducts all referrals, not the apprenticeship school

 A resignation from the Apprenticeship program requires Committee approval.
 In the event that you must resign, write to the Training Coordinator (411 Arizona SE, 87108) stating; “I wish to resign from the apprenticeship program because (state your reason).”
 Include date, your name and address.